 They want to see that you have been around, do good work, and that people like you.
 The major ones to be concerned with (as of the writing of this) are Google Business Reviews, Facebook Reviews, Yelp Reviews, Angie’s List, Zillow, and Home Adviser (if you choose to use them – there are mixed feelings on Home Adviser).

 Make sure it is easy for them to leave a review, or they won’t.
 Ask a couple of times.
 Most won’t leave a review, but being persistent is important.
-Also, right after the home inspection is the best time, because that is when they are the most happy with you.
+Also, right after the home inspection is the best time, because that is when they are the happiest with you.

 Whatever way you choose to connect with previous clients, remember that previous clients are an important marketing point.
 And best of all, it is mostly done free – just with a little effort.